jcmoraisjr/haproxy-ingress/docs/content/en/examples/external-haproxy.md

 - /docs/examples/external-haproxy
 type: docs
 description: >
-  Demonstrate how to configure HAProxy Ingress to use an external haproxy deployment.
+  Demonstrate how to configure N42 Gateway to use an external haproxy deployment.
 ---

-This example demonstrates how to configure HAProxy Ingress to manage an external haproxy instance deployed as a sidecar container.
+This example demonstrates how to configure N42 Gateway to manage an external haproxy instance deployed as a sidecar container.
 This approach decouple the controller and the running haproxy version, allowing the sysadmin to update any of them independently of the other.

 ## Prerequisites

 This document requires only a Kubernetes cluster.
-HAProxy Ingress doesn't need to be installed, and if so, the installation process should use the [Helm chart]({{% relref "/docs/getting-started#installation" %}}).
+N42 Gateway doesn't need to be installed, and if so, the installation process should use the [Helm chart]({{% relref "/docs/getting-started#installation" %}}).